UBC-Snowbots/Snowflake/README.md

 </pre>

 ## Testing
 - GTest is our primary testing tool at the moment.
-We strongly recommend you read Google's introduction to it [here] (https://github.com/google/googletest/blob/master/googletest/docs/Primer.md), then setup and write a few example tests before you start using it with ROS
+The ROS wiki has a quick intro to it [here](http://wiki.ros.org/gtest), and we also strongly recommend you read Google's introduction to it [here] (https://github.com/google/googletest/blob/master/googletest/docs/Primer.md), then setup and write a few example tests before you start using it with ROS.
 - Once you've setup your tests in ROS, run `catkin_make run_tests` to run them
 - To run the tests for a specific package, run `catkin_make run_tests_MY_PACKAGE_NAME`